- Lowenstein Clinic

 If there is no sponsoring organization, the applicant should submit a short statement (250 words maximum) describing any consultations the applicant has had with human rights professionals or others working in related fields in developing the project proposal.

-Applications will be due to the Schell Center on February 1, 2019 to be considered for a fellowship beginning in the fall of 2019.
+The deadline to apply for Fellowships beginning in Fall of 2021 will be February 4, 2021.
 Applicants are encouraged to consult with the Schell Center as they explore project possibilities and prepare their proposals.

 YLS is now using a common application and deadline for YLS-funded fellowships (specifically the Bernstein, Gruber, Heyman, Liman, Robina, YLJ and YPIF fellowships, but excluding the International Court of Justice and Permanent Court of Arbitration Fellowships).
 Click here to access the online application.
 Click here for instructions on using the online system.
 Please be sure to give yourself time to submit by the deadline.
 If you have any questions, please email firstname.lastname@example.org.